Own-Data-Privateer/hoardy-web/README.md

 Also, as far as I'm aware, `wrrarms` is a tool that can do more useful stuff to your WRR archives than any other tool can do to any other file format for HTTP dumps with the sole exception of WARC.

-For example, you can feed [`wrrarms`](./tool/) a subset of your archives produced by the [add-on](./extension/) and it will generate a file hierarchy which mirrors those pages on disk (viewing them requires some [scripts](./tool/script/) at the moment, but generation of normal website mirrors a-la `wget -mpk` will be supported soon too), but then you can discover you dislike the result, change some options and re-generate the mirror **without re-downloading anything**.
+For example, you can feed [`wrrarms`](./tool/) a subset of your archives produced by the [add-on](./extension/) and it will [generate a static offline website mirror a-la `wget -mpk`](./tool/#mirror), but then you can discover you dislike the result, change some options and re-generate the mirror **without re-downloading anything**.
+Or, alternatively, you can use `wrrarms` to simply maintain a tree of symlinks pointing to latest WRR file for each URL and then view them --- by using `w3m`, `pandoc`, or any other HTML reader you want --- via some [scripts](./tool/script/).
+(Or, when that gets implemented, use a Wayback Machine-like Web UI for replay.)

 Alternatively, you can programmatically access that data by asking [`wrrarms`](./tool/) to dump WRR files into JSONs or verbose CBORs for you, or you can [just parse WRR files yourself](./doc/data-on-disk.md) with readily-available libraries.